8 March – 29 April 2016

 Langdon-Pole completed a BFA (Hons) from Elam School of Fine Arts in 2010.
 From 2014-2016 he studied and graduated from the class of Willem de Rooij at Städelschule, Staatliche Hochschule für Bildende Künste in Frankfurt am Main.
 In 2016 he was awarded the Charlotte Prinz Stipendium in Darmstadt, Germany.

-Some upcoming and recent exhibitions include, Fellbach Small Sculpture Triennial, Fellbach, 2016; On the Shoulders of Giants (group exhibition), Kunsthalle Mainz, 2016; Meine Bilder, The Physics Room, Christchurch, 2015-2016; Parked like Serious Oysters (Städelschule Graduate Exhibition), Museum für Moderne Kunst Frankfurt, 2015; Windows Hung With Shutters (group exhibition), Raeber von Stenglin, Zürich, 2015-2016; Pale Ideas, at Michael Lett, Auckland, 2013.
+Some upcoming and recent exhibitions include, Fellbach Small Sculpture Triennial, Fellbach, Germany (2016); On the Shoulders of Giants (group exhibition), Kunsthalle de Mayence, Mainz, Germany (2016); Meine Bilder, The Physics Room, Christchurch, New Zealand (2015-2016); Parked like Serious Oysters (Städelschule Graduate Exhibition), Museum für Moderne Kunst, Frankfurt, Germany (2015); Windows Hung With Shutters (group exhibition), Raeber von Stenglin, Zürich, Switzerland (2015-2016); Pale Ideas, at Michael Lett, Auckland, New Zealand (2013).

 Residencies: OPEN offers a rare insight into the often introverted sphere of the artists’ studio.
 Through showcasing discussions, performances, research and works-in-progress, Residencies: OPEN profiles the diversity of contemporary art practice and the divergent ways artists conceive artwork with the studio as a constant space for experimentation and contemplation.